 - 1> Explain in your own words what the quotes above mean.
 Do they apply to your own life?
-How? - 2 Look at the picture.
+How? - 2> Look at the picture.
 What sport is being played?
 What do you think the rules might be?
 What other unusual sports can you name?

-- 3> CCD 1.09 Listen to the interview and complete the sentences in your notebook.
+3) GCD 1.09 Listen to the interview and complete the sentences in your notebook.

-- 1 The sport they are discussing is popular in 🙇

-- 2 Lucy first moved to Singapore when she was years old.

-- 3 Lucy first saw sepak takraw in a n and she was n by it.

-- 4 Sepak takraw is similar to

-- 5 It is easy to get when playing the game.
+- 1 The sport they are discussing is popular in Asia. - 2 Lucy first moved to Singapore when she was 12 years old. - 3 Lucy first saw sepak takraw in a gym and she was fascinated by it - 4 Sepak takraw is similar to volleyball. - 5 It is easy to get injured when playing the game.

-- 4) GCD 1.09 Now listen again and choose the correct answers.
+4) CD 1.09 Now listen again and choose the correct answers.
 Write them in your notebook.

 - 1 Before taking up sepak takraw, Lucy

 - a knew a little about the sport.

 - b had not participated much in sports.

-- c had played a similar sport.
+- (c) had played a similar sport.

 - d had seen it played on television.

 - 2 Which sentence is true regarding the rules of sepak takraw?

 - a Players must be replaced regularly during the game.

-- b Players may only touch the ball with their lower limbs.
+- (b) Players may only touch the ball with their lower limbs.

 - c The ball must never touch the floor.

 - d A match can end in a draw.

 - 3 What does Lucy say about getting ready for a match?

 - a It needs no preparation at all.

 - b You can do a quick warm-up and stretch.

 - c You should practise jumping and kicking.

-- d You must take time to prepare your muscles.
+- d) You must take time to prepare your muscles.

 - 4 What does Lucy say about sepak takraw in the UK?

-- a It is already very well-known.
+- alt is already very well-known.

-- b It is becoming increasingly popular.
+- (b) It is becoming increasingly popular.

 - c It interests football fans.

 - d It is more or less unknown.

-- 5) In your notebook, rewrite the sentences, using the phrasal verbs below from the recording. - get into take up put together drop out of take part in give up warm up catch on - 1 Sue decided to start playing polo after watching a friend play. - 2 Do you think sepak takraw will become popular in Poland? - 3 Tim had to stop running the race after he hurt his foot. - 4 I became interested in dance after going to see my sister perform. - 5 Our school doesn't have a track team, so we are going to organise one. - 6 Because of my injury, I had to stop doing sports for a while - 7 It's important to prepare your body slowly before doing strenuous exercise. - 8 Sue is going to participate in her first swimming competition tomorrow.
+5> In your notebook, rewrite the sentences, using the phrasal verbs below from the recording.

+get into take up put together drop out of take part in give up warm up catch on

+- 1 Sue decided to start playing take up polo after watching a friend play. - 2 Do you think sepak takraw will become popular catch on in Poland? - 3 Tim had to stop running drop out of the race after he hurt his foot. - 4 I became interested in got into dance after going to see my sister perform. - Our school doesn't have a track team, so we are going to organise put together one. - 6 Because of my injury, I had to stop doing give up sports for a while. - 7 It's important to prepare your body slowly warm up before doing strenuous exercise. - 8 Sue is going to participate in take part in her first swimming competition tomorrow.